RaviBasagonda/mendix/docs/content/create-your-own-tracker-app.md

 ## 1 Introduction

-This how-to explains how you can create your own Tracker App in a browser using Mendix Studio.
-The Tracker App can be used for keeping track of everything from office supplies to warehouse stock.
+This how-to explains how you can create your own Tracker app in a browser using Mendix Studio.
+The Tracker app can be used for keeping track of everything from office supplies to warehouse stock.

 This how-to assumes the following use case: